NE0ID/working_helper/wrk_environment_setter/README.md

-## **Personnal Project**
+# **Personnal Project**
 Please note that everything in this directory is still in developpement.
-Thank you !
+Thank you for your understanding !
 This is the work environment setter directory.
 It contains:
 - aliases:
 	/!\ Check command_name file before executing